Can you Make a Living Selling at Craft Shows?

 I’ve met many people through the craft show circuit who sell at craft shows full-time.
 Especially when they’re selling items on the craft show bestsellers list.

-I remember chatting with a jewelry vendor who spent her entire year traveling to different shows.
-I had a table beside her at a 3-day event so I got to ask lots of questions…like “how do you do it?”
+I had a table beside her at a 3-day event, so I got to ask lots of questions…like “how do you do it?”
 Although she had some online and wholesale sales, the main source of her income came from craft shows.

-The short answer to: can you make a living selling at craft shows?
+The short answer to: Can you make a living selling at craft shows?

 Absolutely.